fabiommendes/sidekick/docs/introduction.rst

 Auto-currying
 -------------

-When academics analyze programs and demonstrate theorems, they commonly assume that all functions receive a single argument and return a single result.
-There are two common ways to convert a multi-argument function to one that receive a single argument without any loss of generality.
-The most obvious, perhaps, is to think that arguments are passed as a single tuple, so a function of two arguments becomes equivalent to a function that receive a tuple with two elements.
+When analyzing programs, it is useful to assume that all functions receive a single argument and return a single result.
+There are two common ways to convert any multi-argument function to one that receive a single argument and return a single value.
+The most obvious, perhaps, is to think that arguments are passed as a single tuple, so a function of two arguments becomes equivalent to a function that receive a tuple with two elements and return some value.

 The second approach is to think that a multi-argument function is just a function that returns a second function that receives the remaining arguments.
 The function